Dave Ullin Open Water Marina Layout/Design Project

 Staff anticipates Public workshops and planning/design efforts to continue through Spring 2019 with an estimate construction timeline in late 2019 to early 2020.

-A public workshop was held on Monday, December 10, 2018. -- Press Release -- Presentation Materials
+A public workshop was held on Monday, December 10, 2018. -- Press Release -- Presentation Materials -- Meeting Video

 The City Council asked the Marine Access Committee to host a public workshop in order to solicit public comment on this project and provide an overview of the current work.
 The Committee will use public input and comments from this meeting to develop recommendations as to the positioning of the expanded moorages in Eagle Harbor.
 Additionally, all public comments collected for this meeting will be provided to the City Council and staff for review.